 This 1/2″ thick cement matrix veneer placed upon a provided concrete slab is dependent on the concrete quality for flatness and crack prevention.
 On grade or below grade only.

 - PDF with LEED

 Fast installation and the most economical price make it ideal where time and budget are critical but where the beauty, low maintenance and the performance of terrazzo is desired.

 *Not recommended to be installed over flexible membrane.

 Weight: 5-7 lbs.
 PSF.

-Most systems adhere to the concrete and require dividers to be placed precisey above any concrete joints.
+Most systems adhere to the concrete and require dividers to be placed precisely above any concrete joints.
 To prevent the concrete from cracking and therefore the terrazzo, “ACI 302.1 R.89 Concrete Joint Placement” must be followed.
 Some of these requirements include: Concrete joints should occur a maximum of three times in feet the depth of the concrete in inches.
-(Example: A 4 inch slab should have concrete joints at a maximum spacing of 12 feet).
+(Example: A 4-inch slab should have concrete joints at a maximum spacing of 12 feet).
 Concrete joints should run off all corridor intersections and corners.
 They should not be spaced more than 1.5 times the width of the concrete pour.
-(Example: A 6 foot wide corridor should have concrete joints at a maximum of 9 feet.)
+(Example: A 6-foot-wide corridor should have concrete joints at a maximum of 9 feet.)

 Dividers vary in width from 18 gauge to 1/2 inch.
 16 gauge or 1.8 inch are standards.
 Zinc is standard but brass and colored plastic are readily available.